jlingford/personal-website/content/posts/colabfold/colabfold.md

 implementation of AlphaFold2 with a significantly faster multiple sequence alignment (MSA) step.
 You can run it straight from a [Google Colab notebook](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/AlphaFold2.ipynb) for free, and it gives you numerous options to change the Alphafold parameters without messing around with scripting.
-Futhermore, ColabFold outputs beautiful publication ready plots in .png form of the MSA, pLDDT, and PAE, as well as giving you a well organised .zip folder with all the results and .pdb models.
+Furthermore, ColabFold outputs beautiful publication ready plots in .png form of the MSA, pLDDT, and PAE data, as well as giving you a well organised .zip folder with all the results and .pdb models.
-The ColabFold authors (namely Sergey Ovchinnikov) have also made [other Colab notebooks](https://github.com/sokrypton/ColabFold) to allow users to accomplish tasks such as running RoseTTAFold2, OmegaFold, and AlphaFold2 in batch.
+The ColabFold authors (namely Sergey Ovchinnikov) have also made [other Colab notebooks](https://github.com/sokrypton/ColabFold) that allow users to accomplish tasks such as running RoseTTAFold2, OmegaFold, and AlphaFold2 in batch.

+### The problem of relying of Google for GPUs

-The one drawback, however, is that GPUs are expensive, and you can quickly chew through the free GPU quota Google sets for users after a few ColabFold jobs.
+The issue, however, is that GPUs are expensive, and you can quickly chew through the free GPU quota Google sets for users after a few ColabFold jobs.
 One way around this is to keep registering free Google accounts to get more free quotas.
 However, this is tedious, and still comes with the risk of relying on free GPU instances, which Google reserves the right to terminate at any